test

 About the book

 A lawyer, a sociologist, a geographer and a veterinarian walk into a bar…’.
-Sounds like the start of a joke, but was actually the start of a fruitful collaboration.
-CEO, entrepreneur, board member, intern, ex-colleague, friend, complete stranger, sister; four women, aged 27 to 53 (with a total of 8 children, aged 0 to 25 years), each with our own stories, strengths, weaknesses and fears.
-Between us, we have lived, worked, studied in over 25 countries on 5 continents and visited many, many more.
+Sounds like the start of a joke, but it was actually the start of a fruitful collaboration.

 We identify the hurdles and barriers for women to advance their careers, but also ways to address them; many of us have no problem identifying our pitfalls but knowing how to change our ways is infinitely harder.
 We frame solutions using our SOS framework: (1) Self: what can you do yourself, (2) Others: how can others help you and how can you help others, and (3) System: how the system and the (unwritten) rules should change.